The Graduate Record Examination (GRE) is required of all graduate applicants

 information about the format of the GRE, exam dates and locations,

 registering for the exam and ordering score reports.
-Applicants whose language of secondary or post-secondary education was not English must show evidence of English proficiency by earning a score of 550 or higher on the paper-based Test of English as a Foreign Language (TOEFL), or a score of 79 or higher on the web-based version of the test.
-Each application must include results from either the GRE or the TOEFL, as appropriate.
+Applicants whose language of secondary or post-secondary education was not English must show evidence of English proficiency by earning a score of 570 or higher on the paper-based Test of English as a Foreign Language (TOEFL), or a score of 90 or higher on the web-based version of the test.
+If the IELTS is used in place of the TOEFL, the minimum required score is 7.
+Each application must include results from either the GRE or the TOEFL/IELTS, as appropriate.

 Master’s Degree Program